epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 	* custom interval based.

-*	Putting it all together with other statusbar
+*	Putting it all together with other statusbar, and main HerbstluftWM configuration.

 -- -- --